Find & share great dishes, not just restaurants.

 Find whatever you're craving, see what's good at any restaurant and learn what foodspotters, friends and experts love wherever you go.

-— Visit Philly · Philadelphia Top 10 Guide · created over 2 years ago
+— Visit Philly · Philadelphia Top 10 Guide · created almost 3 years ago

 According to local lore, the original hoagie-makers were Italian immigrants who sold their wares from carts or dockside luncheonettes.
 Today, the region’s favorite sandwich knows no bounds: From South Philly to the suburbs, there are go-to hoagie shops in every town and every neighborhood, and many even send their sandwiches through the mail to sate long-distance cravings.
 Whether it’s a traditional combo of spicy meats and fragrant dressing or a creative variation with artisan ingredients, there’s no shortage of the city’s signature cold sandwich.